[Back to U.S. Hourly Employees: Your Pay]

 The W-2 does not allow for the two amounts to be listed separately, instead the amount shown is the total amount paid which does include the additional monies paid.

-I did not earn that much money.
+I did not earn the amount of money shown on my W-2.
 Why are my gross earnings so high?

-A possible explanation is that you relocated in the previous year and the relocation expenses were not reported before the end of October, those monies/benefit are included and reported in the next year's W-2.
+A possible explanation is if the employee received and exercised their stock options or vested restricted stock, those amounts are included in the year to date earnings.
+Another possible explanation is if the employee relocated in the previous year and the relocation expenses were not reported before the end of October, those monies/benefits are included and reported in the next year's W-2.

-For example: An employee relocated in 2009, but the relocation expenses were not reported until December, 2009 – the benefit/earnings is carried over to be reported in 2010 and will be included in the 2010 W-2.
+For example: An employee relocated in 2013, but the relocation expenses were not reported until December, 2013 – the benefit/earnings are carried over to be reported in 2014 and will be included in the 2014 W-2.

-Why did I get more than one W-2?
+Why did I get more than on W-2?

 There are only two lines available to report state and local tax information.
 If more than two lines are necessary, then a second W-2 will be created as a continuation.

-If you received long term disability payments from Unicare, then a separate W-2 will be issued by Unicare because they have a different Employer Identification Number (EIN).
+If the employee received long term disability payments from Unicare, then a separate W-2 will be issued by Unicare because they have a different Employer Identification Number (EIN).

 If the employee received any Supplemental Unemployment Benefit (SUB) payments during the year they are reported on a separate W-2.